If you’re present when your kitten is first born, you may see nothing but pink inside that little yawning mouth—just like with a human baby.

-After a couple weeks though, your kitten will outpace any human infant by starting to develop tiny incisors, sharp enough to sting if the kitten suckles on your finger as any baby is likely to do.
+After a couple of weeks, though, your kitten will outpace any human infant by starting to develop tiny incisors, sharp enough to sting if the kitten suckles on your finger as any baby is likely to do.

 By six weeks of age, your kitten will have most of its first set of 26 teeth fully in place.
 These are often known as milk teeth.
 Their official scientific moniker is ‘deciduous teeth.’

-Time passes and your kitten turns eleven or twelve weeks old.
+But, time passes, and your kitten turns eleven or twelve weeks old.
 His playfulness may turn to sullen moping.
 He might paw at his mouth dolefully or cry when he bites down a toy that he used to love sneak attacking.

-Both make chewing difficult and will confuse an infant critter that was only just starting to figure out the whole growing up thing.
+Both make chewing difficult and will confuse an infant critter who was just starting to figure out the whole growing-up thing.
 It can’t understand why it’s suddenly in pain, hence the possible grumpy behavior.

-So, what can you do to help your kitten through this normal, but sometimes uncomfortable, stage?
+So, what can you do to help your kitten through this normal but sometimes uncomfortable stage?

 Though vets encourage regular tooth brushing, stop for a little while.
 You don’t want the kitty to associate normal oral hygiene with pain.